meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

    |dos-prof-bot-sigs-marked|

    ..
 Attention:: The message in red below the **Enabled** box indicates a DNS Resolver has not been set up.
-The DNS resolver is used to perform DNS reverse lookups as part bot identity validation, but is not relevant for this lab exercise.
+The DNS resolver is used to perform DNS reverse lookups as part of bot identity validation, but is not relevant for this lab exercise.